 And just when I thought I’d reached the limit of what I could do with boneless skinless chicken thighs, along comes pomegranate chicken.

 Traditional Persian Fesenjan is a chicken stew with walnuts, pomegranate molasses, and warm spices.
 Our pomegranate chicken is a simplified version of this classic dish with a bit of extra spice, pomegranate juice in place of molasses, and coconut milk in place of broth.
 It’s rich, fragrant, and a perfect way to celebrate the versatility of pomegranates.

 How to Make Pomegranate Chicken

-- This recipe moves fairly quickly after you get the chicken started, so make sure you have your items prepped and ready to go before starting.
+- The first half of this recipe moves fairly quickly, so make sure you have your ingredients prepped and ready to go before starting.

-- I prefer to make braises and stews in my dutch oven because it holds heat so well, but if you don’t have one, a large soup pot or deep sautee pan will get the job done.
+- I like to make braises and stews in my dutch oven because it holds heat so well, but if you don’t have one, a deep sautee pan will get the job done.
 Just ensure whatever you use has a tight-fitting lid and is wider than it is tall.

 What to Serve with Pomegranate Chicken

-- This chicken is packed with so much flavor, so avoid side dishes that might compete too much.
-Steamed green beans, roasted radishes, or pan seared cauliflower would be perfect.
+- This chicken is very flavorful, so avoid side dishes that might compete too much.
+Pan-seared green beans, steamed or Instant Pot cauliflower, or acidic fruits like clementines are perfect.